 Constant temperature is important

 The room where the city of Rome is situated is being kept at a constant temperature.
-You are allowed to make photos which of course we did.
-It looked absolutely lovely.
-Many world famous buildings and monuments were made from chocolate, white and dark chocolate.
+They allow you to make photos, which of course we did.
+It looked lovely.
+They made many world famous buildings and monuments from chocolate, white and dark chocolate.
 We made many photos.

 A view into past times

 The museum is also nice.
-There you can see the beginning times, 1858, where the whole process of making sweets was manual.
-Certain scenes of elaboration are represented in this interesting museum.
+There you can see the beginning times, 1858, where the entire process of making sweets was manual.
+It represents certain scenes of elaboration in this interesting museum.
 In those early days, they took on young people to teach them the tricks of the trade.

 An informative film

 We then continued to see a very good 3D film with a lot of interesting information.
 The ingredients used are absolutely the best.
 Almonds, walnuts, honey, chocolate and more.
-Almonds are harvested in the region and the chocolate is of premium quality and comes from the Ivory Coast
+They harvest almonds in the region and the chocolate is of premium quality and comes from the Ivory Coast.

 The interesting sight of the production floor